gessicacss/My-Wallet-back/README.md

 #### <span style='font-weight:bold;'>POST</span> /transactions

-A request to create a new expense or incoming.
-All the fields are required and can't be empty.
-The token should come as a header.
-If any of the fields are missing or empty, the API will respond with a 422 status code and an error message indicating that all the fields are required and shouldn't be empty.
-It'll return a 401 status code if the token doesn't exist or if there's no account with this token.
+Creates a new income or expense transaction.
+All fields are required and cannot be empty.
+The request should include a token as a header.
+If any of the fields are missing or empty, the API returns a 422 status code error and an error message indicating that all fields are required and cannot be empty.
+It returns a 401 status code if the token doesn't exist or if there's no account with this token.
+The request body should contain the following:

 ```
 The request body should be: